fireinrain/github-trending/TrendsHist.md

 ## C++

+* 【2025-02-08】[dwhinham / mt32\-pi](https://github.com/dwhinham/mt32-pi) - 🎹🎶 A baremetal kernel that turns your Raspberry Pi 3 or later into a Roland MT\-32 emulator and SoundFont synthesizer based on Circle, Munt, and FluidSynth
 * 【2025-02-05】[mkckr0 / audio\-share](https://github.com/mkckr0/audio-share) - Audio Share can share Windows/Linux computer's audio to Android phone over network, so your phone becomes the speaker of computer  (You needn't buy a new speaker😄 )
 * 【2025-02-05】[steveicarus / iverilog](https://github.com/steveicarus/iverilog) - Icarus Verilog
 * 【2025-02-02】[KhronosGroup / Vulkan\-ValidationLayers](https://github.com/KhronosGroup/Vulkan-ValidationLayers) - Vulkan Validation Layers (VVL)